huebicode/leveldb-parser/README.md

 ## Thesis Info

 This project is part of my Master’s thesis in *Digital forensics* at *Hochschule Albstadt-Sigmaringen*, Germany.
-I will link the final thesis here once it’s submitted.
+The final thesis will be uploaded here once it’s submitted.